sterisma/asyncphpmvc/README.md

 ## Auto-Restart Server (Daemon)
 During development, it's very helpful if we not to stop-restart server every changes we made.
 It's annoying!\
 We use nodemon (Javascript daemon tool) to handle this.
+First, make sure you have already installed node.js and nodemon.
+To install nodemon run this

+>       npm -g install nodemon

-Just start development server as follows:
+After succesfuly installed then you can run development server as follows:

 >       nodemon server.php